dsgt-arc/plantclef-2025/README.md

 # plantclef-2025

-This is a template repository for CLEF projects.
-It is meant to be forked and used as a starting point for new projects.

-## TODOS
-Refer to the [**`Project-Setup`**](https://github.com/dsgt-kaggle-clef/dsgt-clef-docs/blob/main/Project-Setup-2025.md) guide.

-## Structure
+## Repository Structure

-The repository structure is as follows:
+The repository is organized as follows:

 ```
 root/
-├── plantclef/        # the task package for the project
+├── plantclef/        # Main codebase for the project
-├── tests/            # tests for the project
+├── tests/            # Unit tests for the project
-├── notebooks/        # notebooks for the project
+├── notebooks/        # Jupyter notebooks for data exploration and modeling
-├── user/             # user-specific directories
+├── user/             # User-specific directories for experimentation
-├── scripts/          # scripts for the project
+├── scripts/          # Utility scripts for data processing and automation
-└── docs/             # documentation for the project
+└── docs/             # Documentation for the project
 ```

-The `plantclef` directory should contain the main code for the project, organized into modules and submodules as needed.
-The `tests` directory should contain the tests for the project, organized into test modules that correspond to the code modules.
-The `notebooks` directory should contain Jupyter notebooks that capture exploration of the datasets and modeling.
+### Key Directories

+- **`plantclef/`**: Contains the core modules and submodules for the project.
+- **`tests/`**: Includes test cases to ensure code quality and correctness.
+- **`notebooks/`**: Jupyter notebooks for exploratory data analysis and prototyping.
-The `user` directory is a scratch directory where users can commit files without worrying about polluting the main repository.
+- **`user/`**: A scratch space for users to experiment without affecting the main repository.
-The `scripts` directory should contain scripts that are used in the project, such as utility scripts for working with PACE or GCP.
-The `docs` directory should contain documentation for the project, including explanations of the code, the data, and the models.
+- **`scripts/`**: Scripts for tasks such as data preprocessing and model evaluation.
+- **`docs/`**: Documentation explaining the code, datasets, and models.

+---